 Most of us like to talk, or are unfamiliar with just saying the minimum.
 For that reason, I’m sure that TSA and customs agents use this to uncover potentially problem travellers.
 When you speak to anyone on a trip, simply answer questions and say no more.
 Don’t add extra “Uhmm” or “Ahhs”.
 Don’t offer the entire day’s history.
 If you can distill an answer to “yes” or “no”, say that only.

 Of course, if you’re making friends, talk to them, but not if it delays others.
 Be aware of your surroundings.

 7. Respect Others

-I have experienced cases where being good to someone on a flight now leads to meeting the same person later and they do something nice fo rme.
+I have experienced cases were being good to someone on a flight now leads to meeting the same person later and they do something nice for me.
 You don’t have to call it karma, just coincidence.
-You just dont know, so be good to everyone.
+You just don’t know, be good to everyone.

-Are you well-traveled?
+Are you well-travelled?
 You should fly over here and subscribe to my newsletter.